mattiamtzlr/Ray-Tracing/README.md

 Feel free to use these pictures as wallpapers etc.

 ### Instance Rotations in `Hittable.java`
-In the original book by Shirley he only programs the instance rotation around the y-axis.
+In the original book, Shirley only programs the instance rotation around the y-axis.
 I wanted to add rotation around the other axes as well, which is why I added the `RotateX` and `RotateZ` classes as well.
 An example of all these rotations can be found at `/images/chapter_2_08.2_2.png`.